dataKaleem/AI-Project/README.md

 Advanced Features: Carbon offset marketplace integration, real-time grid-aware appliance usage tips.

-Acknowledgments
+# Acknowledgments
 Data Sources: UK Department for Business, Energy & Industrial Strategy (BEIS) GHG conversion factors; OpenFoodFacts database.

 Inspirations: Existing apps like Joro and Olive; research from MIT’s Climate Portal.

 Open Source Libraries: scikit-learn, TensorFlow, Hugging Face Transformers, Pandas.

-APIs: Plaid, Google Maps, Electricity Maps.
+# APIs: Plaid, Google Maps, Electricity Maps.

 EcoCompass aims to bridge the gap between climate awareness and daily action, empowering individuals with AI to make sustainability simple, measurable, and rewarding.

-"## Summary"
+# Summary
 EcoCompass is an AI-driven application that helps individuals track and reduce their personal carbon footprint by integrating data from daily travel, purchases, home energy use, and diet.
 Using machine learning—including NLP for activity logging, computer vision for food recognition, and time-series forecasting for footprint predictions—the app provides personalized, actionable recommendations to encourage sustainable habits.
 It addresses the need for real-time, user-friendly carbon accountability while acknowledging limitations in data accuracy and privacy.
 Future expansions include gamification, corporate partnerships, and policy-informing data analytics.
 The project draws on open-source libraries and public emission databases to make climate action accessible and engaging.